CyberFlameGO/svnpython/Doc/glossary.rst

       normally contain method definitions which operate on instances of the class.

-   classic class
-      Any class which does not inherit from :class:`object`.
-See :term:`new-style class`.
-Classic classes will be removed in Python 3.0.

    coercion
       The implicit conversion of an instance of one type to another during an operation which involves two arguments of the same type.
 For example,